Wildhive is a new boutique hospitality brand opening its first property, Callow Hall, in Derbyshire this summer – and here’s a first look inside.

 The hotel interiors have been transformed by designer Isabella Worsley, who has previously worked with Firmdale Hotels’ Kit Kemp.

-Both the Hives and Treehouses will come equipped with sticks and marshmallows for the communal fire pit in the woods, plus binoculars for wildlife watching.
+Both the Hives and Treehouses come equipped with sticks and marshmallows for the communal fire pit in the woods, plus binoculars for wildlife watching.

-Guests can indulge in a cocktail or two at the bar, take afternoon tea in the Secret Garden or enjoy a picnic by Bentley Brook.
+Guests can also indulge in a cocktail or two at the bar, take afternoon tea in the Secret Garden or enjoy a picnic by Bentley Brook.

 If you’re staying in a self-catering property but don’t fancy cooking, have a Wild Box of food and drink delivered to your door.